About Persephone

 Today, Persephone is a state-of-the-art industrial-scale genome browser, capable of rapidly showing large data sets due to unique compression algorithms, optimized data transfer, and a fast-rendering engine that engages some cutting-edge technologies borrowed from the gaming industry.

-The entire Persephone framework consists of a database, an API server that handles communications, a BLAST server, a loader utility to populate the database, and the main client application.
+The entire Persephone framework consists of a database, an API server that handles communications, a BLAST and text search servers, a loader utility to populate the database, and the main client application.
 Users can also quickly visualize their data without loading it to the database by dragging and dropping local files or reading them from remote locations via URL.

 Persephone is used in large corporations and academic institutions on a daily basis and continues to uphold its reputation for stability, power, and versatility.